• Menu

 My practice was always both formal – on the mat – and integrated.
 There was a burning desire for liberation, anchored in an ordinary householder life where I was a mum running a business.

-Now, I’m on my third attempt of doing 1000 Days of that Tantrik Sadhana, and am fully immersing myself in Tantra as a moment to moment approach to life and liberation.
+On my third attempt of doing 1000 Days of that Tantrik Sadhana, I finally completed it, and I am fully immersing myself in Tantrik Yoga as a moment-to-moment approach to life and liberation.

 What is Tantra?